palatul16/Ajio_Automation_Cypress/README.md

 # Ajio Automation with Cypress 🌐

 Welcome to the **Ajio Automation with Cypress** repository!
-This project leverages Cypress and BDD with Cucumber to automate various functionalities of the Ajio e-commerce platform.
+This project leverages Cypress and **BDD with Cucumber** to automate various functionalities of the Ajio e-commerce platform.

 ## Project Overview 📚

 This project is designed to:

 - **Automate Test Cases**: Implement end-to-end test automation for the Ajio platform using Cypress.
-- **Behavior-Driven Development (BDD)**: Utilize Cucumber to write human-readable tests that describe the behavior of the application.
+- **Behavior-Driven Development (BDD)**: Utilize Cucumber to write human-readable tests that describe the application's behavior.
 - **Ensure Quality**: Enhance the quality and reliability of the Ajio platform through rigorous automated testing.

 ## Features ✨